 PAN - Primary Account Number is the payment card number (credit or debit) that identifies the issuer and the particular cardholder account.
 It is also called Account Number.

-University policy prohibits the storing of any credit card information in an electronic format on any computer, server or database including Excel spreadsheets.
+PCI DSS Version 3.0 Requirements: University policy prohibits the storing of any credit card information in an electronic format on any computer, server or database (this includes Excel spreadsheets).
 It further prohibits the emailing of credit card information.
-Based on this policy, compliance with a number of the PCI Compliance requirements do not apply.
-The following list communicates the full scope of the compliance requirements but based on the University policy that prohibits storing of credit card information electronically and utilizing third-party vendors for web based credit card processing, some may not be relevant.
+The following list communicates the full scope of the compliance requirements but based on the University policy that prohibits storing of credit card information electronically and Clark’s practice of utilizing third-party vendors for web based credit card processing, some listed requirements may not be relevant.

 Clark requires compliance with PCI standards.
-To achieve compliance, the following requirements must be met by departments accepting credit cards to process payments on behalf of the University.
+To achieve compliance, the following requirements must be met:

 Storage and Disposal